madebysource/pho-devstack/docs/recipes/append-angularjs-templates-to-page.md

 });
 ```

-3. Add the following to your Pho configuration <br>
+3. Optionally, add the following to your Pho configuration <br>
   `defaultDependencies: ['templates']`

 4. Add the following to your page, after loading AngularJS and your controllers <br>
   `<!-- substitute:templates -->`

-5. Run the task compilation <br>
+5. Run the new task <br>
   `gulp templates`